 The budget for call 6 of RfSC is £3m, and individual projects will be funded up to £350k.

 Indicative dates for call 6, subject to confirmation.

 Stage 1 call close

 External peer review

 Final decision and outcome notification

-Applications are expected to have strong involvement and collaboration with organisations that are responsible for delivering social care services e.g local authorities and third sector, where appropriate.
+Applications are expected to have strong involvements and collaborations with organisations that are responsible for delivering social care services e.g local authorities and third sector organisations and charities, where appropriate.